The UM at the summit of Mont Blanc

-Taking the University of Montpellier up to the roof of Europe is the project undertaken by students and teachers from SUAPS.
-Their ascent of Mont Blanc took place from September 10 to 16.
-Read the story.
+Taking Montpellier University to the top of Europe was the goal of a project carried out by students and teachers from SUAPS.
+Their climb up Mont Blanc took place from September 10 to 16.
+Here's their story.

-"Climbing Mont Blanc is not only an incredible physical effort, but also a real mental feat.
-As far as I'm concerned, the end of the climb turned into a real mental challenge", Camille recalls.
+"Climbing Mont Blanc requires not only incredible physical effort but also real mental strength.
+For me, the end of the climb turned into a real psychological challenge!" recalls Camille.

 Intensive course